 Thanks to everyone who participated in this fundraiser!
-We raised almost $2000 for the GiveSolar Seed Fund.
+We raised over $2000 for the GiveSolar Seed Fund.

 Join the Climate Action Alliance of the Valley and GiveSolar for an evening of music by acoustic duo Friction Farm, to benefit GiveSolar‘s work in spreading the wealth of solar energy.